 Ice cream cakes are made of layers of ice cream of different flavors, sometimes with baked cake layers or other ingredients mixed or layered in.
-Frosting choices for ice cream cakes are whipped topping, soft-serve ice cream or other topping that does not crack when frozen.
-As a frozen dessert, ice cream cakes can be made ahead of time.
-Thawing an ice cream cake before serving requires careful timing.
+As a frozen dessert, ice cream cakes can be made ahead of time, but thawing an ice cream cake before serving requires careful timing.

 Video of the Day

 But this recommendation is based upon the standard 40-degree-Fahrenheit temperature of a refrigerator.
 If you keep your refrigerator temperature colder than 40 degrees Fahrenheit, allow additional thawing time.